branscha/lib-scripty/README.md

 # Scripty Command Language
 ## Description

-Scripty is an interpreter that can be used to provide a simple script language that can be embedded inside an application.
+Scripty is an embeddable interpreter that provides an extensible command language.
 Situations where Scripty might be useful:

-* Command line parsing during startup of the embedding application.
+* Command line parsing during startup of the application.
 * Application configuration scripts.
-* Provide a command line GUI (graphical or text based) to the embedding application.
+* Command line GUI (graphical or text based) to the embedding application.
-* Add automation facilities to the embedding application so that the user can write scripts against your application model.
+* Add automation facilities to the embedding application to enable the user to write scripts against the application model.
 * Add scripts to Java annotations to make them more powerful.
 * Create builder DSL's.